 A bit more flavorful but a similarly delicate green are sorrels.
 Like amaranth, sorrels are more popular outside of the U.S. and have been cultivated and coveted for their sour lemon-like flavor, which makes them an outstanding addition to cream-based soups and sauces.
 Arrow-shaped leaves grow large in the garden setting when planted from seed and smaller among the more wild sheep sorrel variety which make for an excellent nibble while on a walk.
 Although technically from a different plant family, and very different in appearance (typically a three lobed clover looking plant), the common wood sorrel is often clumped with true sorrels for its sour taste.
 All “sorrels” make excellent lemon like teas and refreshing beverages, but must not be eaten in excess as the oxalic acid present in the plant (also found in spinach) could hinder calcium uptake.
 Everything in moderation!

-The last green is not for the faint of heart, but I assure you it is well worth the trouble if only for its high nutritional value and superb taste.
+The last green is not for the faint of heart, but is well worth the trouble if only for its high nutritional value and superb taste.
 Nettles, known by their more common name and attribute, as stinging nettles, are incredibly high in vitamins A and C as well as iron and protein, and unlike many other wild edibles which are fair to OK in taste, nettles truly do have a pleasant flavor akin to some of our more familiar and favorite vegetables.
 But like any “prize,” the enjoyment of nettles as a food does not come without work.
 As their name suggests, nettles are covered in fine hairs that can sting skin.
 The best way to handle nettles is to simply wear a good pair of gardening gloves.
 Once the greens are cooked — they aren’t ever to be eaten raw! – the stingers fall away.
 They are a great soup and stew green and, once dry, make a wonderful and nutritious tea that’s great for supporting overall health during the colder months.